moonstream-to/docs/docs/engine/mechanics/garden-of-forking-paths.md

 to use any mechanism they like to resolve paths.
 From choosing randomly, to choosing based on player votes, to choosing by fiat.
 It is not our place to impose any constraints on game masters.

-In our experiences playing and running the Garden of Forking Paths, the fun has been in players creating the lore of their game universe through play.
+In our experiences playing and running the GOFP, the fun has been in players creating the lore of their game universe through play.

 ## Players and game masters

-Garden of Forking Paths contracts have two kinds of users:
+GOFP contracts have two kinds of users:

 1. Players
 2. Game masters

-The Garden of Forking Paths allows players to experience adventures using their NFTs.
+The GOFP allows players to experience adventures using their NFTs.
 Game masters are the ones responsible for creating and running these adventures.

-When a Garden of Forking Paths contract is set up, the deployer specifies a [Terminus](../../terminus.md) badge which defines whether or not an account is a game master.
+When a GOFP contract is set up, the deployer specifies a [Terminus](../../terminus.md) badge which defines whether or not an account is a game master.
 Any account with that badge is treated as a game master.
 Any account without that badge is treated as a player.

-Garden of Forking Paths contracts do not care if a game master account represents a human, a bot, or even a smart contract.
+GOFP contracts do not care if a game master account represents a human, a bot, or even a smart contract.
 One of our principles of composability is that this shouldn't matter.
 All that matters is that they have a badge signifying their authority to run adventures for players.

 ## Gameplay

-Garden of Forking Paths allows game masters to run adventures for players.
+GOFP allows game masters to run adventures for players.
 Each adventure is represented by a *session*.

 Each session has an associated [EIP-721](https://eips.ethereum.org/EIPS/eip-721) contract.
 The tokens from that contract are the characters that the player can use in the adventure.
-When a player elects to participate in an adventure with one of their NFTs, that NFT is staked into the Garden of Forking Paths contract.
+When a player elects to participate in an adventure with one of their NFTs, that NFT is staked into the GOFP contract.
-This means that, ownership of the NFT is transferred to the Garden of Forking Paths contract during the session.
+This means that, ownership of the NFT is transferred to the GOFP contract during the session.

-Whenever they want, players can unstake their NFTs from a Garden of Forking Paths session.
+Whenever they want, players can unstake their NFTs from a GOFP session.
 NFTs cannot participate in sessions that they were previously unstaked from.

 Game masters can ask players to pay to send their NFTs into a session.
 Payments are specified as an [EIP-20](https://eips.ethereum.org/EIPS/eip-20)